 The mode of action of glyphosate means that any plant that is sprayed with it will surely be injured or get killed.
 Indeed, it is a high-risk herbicide for non-target plants.

 Also, the continuous application can significantly affect the diversity and the number of plant species on the edges of the field.

 In the past years, there has been a growing concern about the worldwide decline of amphibians.
-These group of animals is vulnerable to pesticides since its skin can absorb water-borne chemicals and they can also eat contaminated food or preys.
+This group of animals is vulnerable to pesticides since their skin can absorb water-borne chemicals, and they can also eat contaminated food or preys.

 As such, experts investigate the glyphosate contamination in the wildlife and the decrease of amphibians in numbers.

 Also, the glyphosate may contaminate the soil.
 It can form complexes with metal ions and potentially affect the nutrients in the soil.
 Studies also show that glyphosate can interfere with the uptake of minerals in crops.